-By the summer of 2018, our students will have written more than 1,000 stories over three years of legislative sessions.
+Our students have written more than 1,000 stories over three years of legislative sessions.
 Students also have prepared audio reports for a National Public Radio station and video stories for broadcast sites.
 Our team includes both undergraduates majoring in journalism or political communication and graduate students.
-The students say that the program provides a rare chance to build their skills in a professional setting and see how politics really works.
+The students say the program provides a rare chance to build their skills in a professional setting and see how politics really works.

 In case you’re wondering, the Statehouse Bureau’s website, Twitter and Facebook names all include “XGR” because that is an old wire-service term that flags stories involving legislatures.